menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Pullman is generally considered to be a blue-collar town.
-43.78% of the Pullman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Pullman, you'll notice that it is more blue-collar than most other communities in America.
+43.78% of Pullman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pullman is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Pullman who work in office and administrative support (13.90%), teaching (12.44%), and management occupations (7.80%).

 Telecommuters are a relatively large percentage of the workforce: 8.04% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.